onera/Maia/doc/developer_manual/tools/gindexer.rst

   # P1 : dist_data_new = array([0,0,17,19],   dtype=int)      #glob idx 2..4
   # P2 : dist_data_new = array([29,31],       dtype=int)      #glob idx 4..5

-In this case, the size of the output data remains the same, but the reduction fonction is applied to the data written at the same index to compute the result.
+In this case, the size of the output data remains the same, but the reduction function is applied to the data written at the same index to compute the result.

 .. note::